 In 1997, Robinson finished 7th and first W45 at Winschoten in 7:56:33.

-In 1998, at Shimanto in Japan, Carolyn Hunter-Rowe took Gold for the second time.
+At Shimanto in Japan, in 1998, Carolyn Hunter-Rowe took Gold for the second time.
 Robinson, aged 50, finished 28th in 9:59:14.
 She recorded in her diary that she had struggled in the 30 degrees centigrade heat and that this was her worst ever 100km time.

 Supporting the GB team